-An application for a special permit pursuant to Section 89-21 of the Zoning Resolution (ZR) (Transfer of Floor Area from Hudson River Park), as modified by a related proposed zoning text amendment (N 180128 ZRM), was filed by DD West 29th LLC on October 24, 2017 to facilitate the redevelopment of 601 West 29th Street in Manhattan Community District 4 with a mix of uses.
+An application for a special permit pursuant to the Zoning Resolution (ZR) Section 89-21 (Transfer of Floor Area from Hudson River Park), as modified by a related proposed zoning text amendment (N 180151 ZRM), was filed by West 30th Street LLC on November 21, 2017 to facilitate the redevelopment of 606 West 30th Street in Manhattan Community District 4 with a mix of uses.

-The proposed development would comprise 740,615 total square feet with up to 731,668 square feet of residential floor area, of which up to 182,917 square feet would be permanently affordable; 8,927 square feet or more of retail space; and a potential Emergency Medical Services (EMS) ambulance station.
+As originally proposed, the development would comprise 177,750 total square feet with approximately 164,728 square feet of residential floor area, of which approximately 41,182 square feet would be permanently affordable; up to 13,022 square feet of commercial floor area; and an as-of-right accessory parking garage with about 47 spaces.

-On February 14, 2018, pursuant to Section 2-06(c)(1) of the ULURP rules, the applicant filed a modified special permit application (C 180129A ZSM) and a modified zoning text amendment (N 180128A ZRM) in response to information and feedback gathered during the public review process and to reflect input from the New York City Fire Department (FDNY) regarding the potential for the provision of an EMS facility on the project site.
-On May 7, 2018, the applicant withdrew the original application (C 180129 ZSM).
-The modified special permit application (C 180129A ZSM) is the subject of this report.
+On February 13, 2018, pursuant to Section 2-06(c)(1) of the ULURP rules, the applicant filed a modified special permit application (C 180152A ZSM) and a modified zoning text amendment (N 180151A ZRM) to reflect changes to the development site after certification.
+On May 4, 2018, the applicant withdrew the original application (C 180152 ZSM).
+The modified special permit application (C 180152A ZSM) is the subject of this report.